...

 How often is the data updated?

-Why is Kinneret's water level important?
+Why does the water level fluctuate?